nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 This part of the tutorial shows how the state of an event-sourced applications can be projected into a `materialised view <https://en.wikipedia.org/wiki/Materialized_view>`_ that supports arbitrary queries.

-As we saw in :doc:`Part 3 </topics/tutorial/part1>`, we can use the library's :class:`~eventsourcing.application.Application` class to define an event-sourced application.
-The state of an event-sourced application is recorded as a set of many events, each of which is positioned in one of many "aggregate sequences" and also in the overall "application sequence".
+As we saw in :doc:`Part 3 </topics/tutorial/part3>`, we can use the library's :class:`~eventsourcing.application.Application` class to define an event-sourced application.
+The state of an event-sourced application is recorded as a set of events, each of which is positioned in one of many "aggregate sequences" and also in the overall "application sequence".